 Carefully measure out your new space and document the exact measurements.
 When you go back to your current home, label those measurements inside the room.
 This tactic might help you get a clearer picture of the things you’ll need to cut out.

 Now comes the fun part.
 You’ve observed, strategized, and mapped out everything.
-When it comes to decluttering, you can’t do the entire home at once.
+When it comes to decluttering your home, you can’t do the entire home at once.
 It’s just not realistic.
+This is one of the most common mistakes that people should avoid when they are moving.
 Pace yourself and start with one room at a time.

 You can start with the biggest room or the smallest one.
 If you start with the most cluttered room first, then the other areas of your home might feel like a breeze.
 For each room, compose at least three piles.
 One pile for storage, another for charity, and the last for selling.
 We recommend getting plenty of containers so that you don’t need to resort to placing your items in trash bags.